cortfr/timezone-api/README.md

 ## Test console

 This API comes with a "test console" Angular 1.x application available at the root path.

-Please use the network tab in Chrome dev tools to preview requests being made on behalf of the Angular app.
+## Testing

+To run the test suite, run `rake test`.
+A test database has been checked in for your convenience.